 Notes to my (forgetful) future self

 Currently, I use two apps, both running on Apple hardware.
-The (built in) Notes app and an app called GoodNotes.
-Before, I tried various other things: paper notebooks (and a lot of note taking systems), a mixture of analog and digital (e.g. Rocketbook, the Wacom Bamboo, …), one or multiple text files, and way too many apps and online services.
+The (built-in) Notes app and an app called GoodNotes.
+Before, I tried various other things: paper notebooks (and a lot of note-taking systems), a mixture of analog and digital (e.g. Rocketbook, the Wacom Bamboo, …), and one or multiple text files, and way too many apps and online services.
 But all these options fell short one way or the other.
 This is what I consider to be important:

 - Notes should be always at hand.

 (And therefore synced across my hardware.
 One reason why I moved away from paper.)

 - Notes can be a mix of typed and handwritten text and sketches.

 They can also contain links, images, source code, and other attachments.

 In most cases a simple export function is sufficient but sometimes giving someone access to the note itself would be nice (to be able to annotate or to give feedback).

 - I want to be able to group notes (which I rarely do) and I need a good search.